vaibhavsagar/website/drafts/easy-pull-requests.md

-This technique isn't Haskell specific, and I think it is especially well-suited to Python and Go projects where there is a 'blessed' style to work off and tools like `flake8` and `gofmt`.
+This technique isn't Haskell specific, and I think it is especially well-suited to Python and Go projects where there is a 'blessed' style to work off and tools like `flake8` and `gofmt` are available.

 If your change gets accepted, then you'll be improving code quality and paving the way for future contributors.
 If it doesn't, then you might have a discussion about good style that might lead to a documentation PR!
-If the maintainers are hostile, then I think you're better off elsewhere.
+If the maintainers are hostile, then you're probably better off elsewhere.

 ## Automated testing